mattrussell2/15-docker/README.md

 5. Run the command `pull-backup hwname`.

 ### .snapshot
 One of the nice features of the halligan server is the `.snapshot` directory.
 This directory contains 'snapshots' of all your work at various points in time.
-To see it:
+To see it

 1. ssh to the homework server
 2. run `ls .snapshot`

 If you run `ls` on any of the directories within `.snapshot`, you will see a 'frozen snapshot' of your halligan work from that point in time.
-If you need to ever backup work from the `.snapshot` directory:
+If you need to ever backup work from the `.snapshot` directory

 0. load into the dev container
 1. ssh to the homework server, and find which files you want in `.snapshot`.